-Plan of Action Achivements/Outcomes To modify the questionnaire for online students feedback.
-Questionnaire revised.
+Achivements/Outcomes Questionnaire revised.
 Proposal Submitted to PMEB/ICD for developing online feedback.

-Collect student feedback on academic programmes and faculty Feedback collected from all the departments & P G Centres and analysed To conduct NAAC awareness workshop for non-accredited colleges affiliated to University Submitted the proposal to NAAC and obtain the permission and sanction Apprise the university authorities to take Necessary steps for the implementation of the recommendations of NAAC Peer team 3rd Cycle Report.
-Steps initiated for implementation of the recommendations by the University.
-No Files Uploaded !!!
+Feedback collected from all the departments & P G Centres and analysed obtain the permission and sanction Steps initiated for implementation of the recommendations by the University. -

 14. Whether AQAR was placed before statutory body ?